 The Conway Center supports the Smith community in the development of new ideas.
 We aim to create an environment that encourages innovation by teaching skills, providing tools and experiential learning activities that will help you develop new and creative solutions to pressing problems.

-Through curricular and co-curricular initiatives, students delve into a range of subjects and develop specific skills such as idea formation, prototyping, decision making, communication, design and problem solving.
+Through curricular and co-curricular initiatives, students delve into a range of subjects and develop specific skills such as leadership, resiliency, self-reflection, selling, managing people and communication.

-We offer opportunities for the Smith community to generate, share, test and refine their innovations through a variety of activities, including competitions, challenges, pitch contests, start-a- thon and trade shows.
+We offer opportunities for the Smith community to generate, share, test and refine their ideas through a variety of activities, including competitions, challenges, pitch contests, business model workshops, start-a-thon and trade shows.

 Innovative Strategies Special Events